faran-ataei/quote-app/quote-project/src/__test__/3-ListQoute/Readme.md

 ```

-1. Now check to see that there is a card for each data
+1. Now check to see that there is a card for each data.
+(10 point)